Celebrate International Sauvignon Blanc Day | 3 May 2024

 New Zealand is no stranger to innovations in wine.
 It is the place where a humble vine that grows in southwest France became a wine world superstar.
 Sauvignon Blanc likely derived its moniker from the french word “Sauvage,” meaning wild, as the vines are reminiscent of wild grapevines.
 As the adventurous young winemakers who planted New Zealand's first Sauvignon vines in the 1970s discovered, a happy combination of ideal climatic conditions and skilful viticulture and winemaking transformed the sauvage qualities of the grape into the characteristic "green" aromas and mouth-filling tastes of classic New Zealand Sauvignon Blanc.

 Success at local and international wine competitions soon followed, along with a chorus of praise from international wine critics.
 By the early 1990s New Zealand Sauvignon Blanc was established as the global benchmark for the style and now accounts for over 85% of wine exported from New Zealand.
-It is a remarkable success story that is celebrated around the world every year and 3 May 2024 marks the fourteenth International Sauvignon Blanc Day.
+It is a remarkable success story that is celebrated around the world every year and 3 May 2024 marks the fifteenth International Sauvignon Blanc Day.

 grapes